r00b/roob1090/packages/serve1090/PLAN.md

 * aircraft that are departing
 * aircraft that are arriving
-... so pretty much everything
+... so pretty much everything will get queried at some point

 so...